 Our Student Support aims to help our young adults prosper into healthy, happy, strong, and ultimately successful professionals, who have pride in their own sense of wellbeing, and who are able to recognise and address the stresses in their lives.

 Whether a student has joined us from across the world, or from a local town or city, we appreciate that being away from family, friends, and home in order to study can be difficult.
-Student Support at Rambert School offers a bespoke, professional service, with emphasis on the need to respect and to protect the confidentiality of the young adults we work with.
+Student Support at Rambert School offers a bespoke, professional service, with emphasis on the need to respect and to protect the confidentiality* of the young adults we work with.
 Our Student Support Manager is available to students at most times, including evenings, weekends, and during holidays.
 Students are encouraged to ask for support with any aspect of their lives, whether these be practical or pastoral.
-We have strong links with many professional bodies including counsellors, nutritionists, and the local community policing team.
+We have strong links with many professional bodies including counselors, nutritionists, and the local community policing team.

 The whole ethos of Rambert School and this Unit is integration and fulfilment of potential.
 We are proud to be unique in what we offer students in the field of support and healthcare.
 We understand what happens in the class environment and the trials and tribulations of vocational training.
 Niggles and injuries are inevitable, so we monitor technique, correct imbalances, and support students through the entire process of injury, treatment and re-introduction back into dance.